 Delivering Effective Governance - Insights from the boards of larger charities

-Excellent governance is now widely recognised as an essential ingredient of effective charities.
-At its best it ensures strong values, clear direction, effective delivery and a secure future.
+Excellent governance is now widely recognised as an essential ingredient of effective civil society organisations.

-This report is essential reading for chairs, chief executives, board members and senior managers of charities that want to further strengthen their organisations' governance.
+This report is essential reading for chairs, chief executives, board members and senior managers of organisations that want to further strengthen their governance.

 Sunday Times recognition for our research